Celebrating Pollinator Week with Vernaeyah Lane, Dedicated Pollinator Scientist by Makeda Nurradin, U.S. Fish & Wildlife Service

 In the bee lab, Devan Rawn

-"One of my initial projects involves rearing worker bees in vitro to study how different chemicals affect their physiology, behavior, and reproduction.
+"One of my initial projects involves rearing worker bees (apis mellifera) in vitro to study how different chemicals affect their physiology, behavior, and reproduction.
 This research aims to pinpoint specific mechanisms of toxicity and predict the consequences of chemical exposure on pollinator colonies in real-world scenarios," Lane explained.
-"Additionally, I am screening novel compounds against pollinator pests, ensuring their safety to pollinators as part of a vital research priority."
+"Additionally, I am screening novel compounds against honey bee pests, such as the small hive beetle, Aethina tumida and varroa destructor ensuring their safety to pollinators as part of a vital research priority."

 Early Interest in Pollinators